ec-europa/europa-component-library/src/website/src/pages/eu/getting-started/index.md

 title: Getting started
 ---

-## Getting started

-The Europa Component Library is a design system for the European Commission and websites managed by the Commission.
+The Europa Component Library is a design system for the European Commission and European Union websites.

 We provide design guidelines and code to help users create consistent and accessible government web presence.